 The school considers exclusion as a last resort and we will do everything we can to avoid this.
 However, serious or repeated incidents' may result in fixed term exclusion at the discretion of the head teacher.
 There may be occasions when, for severe inappropriate behaviour, a permanent exclusion is put into place.
-Lunchtime exclusions may also be issued if appropriate.
+If the incident occurs at lunch time, the pupil will be excluded for that period for one week, half a term or permanently.
 Whilst reserving the right to use exclusions, every effort will be made to avoid implementing any form of suspension.